tschneidereit/typed-objects-explainer/core.md

 floatsList[3] === 100;
 ```

-Not all struct types can be made transparent, though: for types that
+Not all struct types can be made transparent: for types that
 contain object or string pointers, opacity is a security necessity.
 If users
 could gain access to the backing buffer, then they could synthesize fake
 pointers and hack the system.
 Therefore, setting the `transparent` option